getredash/website/src/pages/kb/open-source/admin-guide/maintenance.md

 - Restart the Web server: `sudo supervisorctl restart redash_server`.
 - Restart Celery workers: `sudo supervisorctl restart redash_celery`.

-If you use Docker, navigate to `/opt/redash` and run `docker-compose up -d` to restart all containers.
+If you use Docker, navigate to `/opt/redash` and run `docker compose up -d` to restart all containers.
 You can also restart single processes using the container id or name.
-For instance, `docker restart redash_server_1` will restart the redash server.
+For instance, `docker restart redash-server-1` or `docker compose restart server` will restart the redash server.

 ### Restarting Celery Workers & the Queries Queue